 People walk the Camino de Santiago for many different reasons: religious, adventurous, spiritual, for the outdoors or simply to do something special with their holidays…

-The Camino can mean very different things to different people but there is one thing that binds all Camino pilgrims together: it is a very unique experience, a walking holiday like no other.
+The Camino can mean very different things to different people but there is one thing that binds all Camino pilgrims together: it is a very unique experience, a walking holiday and an adventure like no other.

-These are our 10 great reasons to walk the Camino de Santiago (feel free to share your own! if you have walked the Camino):
+These are our 10 reasons to walk the Camino de Santiago (feel free to share your own if you have walked the Camino!):